micronaut-projects/micronaut-pulsar/CONTRIBUTING.md

 If you are working with the IntelliJ IDEA development environment, you can import the project using the Intellij Gradle Tooling ( "File / Import Project" and select the "settings.gradle" file).

-To get a local development version of Micronaut Data working, first run the `publishToMavenLocal` task.
+To get a local development version of Micronaut Pulsar working, first run the `publishToMavenLocal` task.

 ```
 ./gradlew pTML